-Independent Review Mechanism of the African Development Bank
+Mechanism of the African Development Bank

 The African Development Bank (AfDB) was established in 1964 as part of the AfDB Group.
-The bank's mission is to contribute to the sustainable economic development and social progress of its 53 African member countries and 24 non-African member countries.
-Usually located in Abidjan, Ivory Coast, the banks headquarters have temporarily relocated to Tunis, Tunisia.
+The bank's mission is to contribute to the sustainable economic development and social progress of its 54 African member countries.
+The Bank's headquarters are located in Abidjan, lvory Coast.

-The Independent Review Mechanism (IRM) was established by AfDB in 2004 to address complaints made by any group of two or more people who have been harmed, or who are likely to be harmed, by a project funded by the AfDB Group.
+The Independent Review Mechanism (IRM) was established by the AfDB in 2004 to address complaints made by any group of two or more people who have been harmed, or who are likely to be harmed, by a project funded by the AfDB Group.